kaushik3521/APPLE-STORE-ANALYSIS/README.md

 ## Conclusion

-Through this project, we aim to provide valuable insights into Amazon sales trends, customer preferences, and other factors influencing e-commerce operations.
+Through this project, we aim to provide valuable insights into APPLE sales trends, customer preferences, and other factors influencing e-commerce operations.
 By analyzing the dataset and addressing the key questions, we hope to assist stakeholders in making informed decisions and optimizing their sales strategies.